LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

    SOLPS code workflow.

-Since SOLPS is a large scale software with a few hundred thousand lines of code it has a complex workflow, depicted in :num:`Fig. #fig-solps-sub-workflow`, with many input and output files at different parts of the program.
+Since SOLPS is a large scale software with a few hundred thousand lines of code it has a complex workflow, depicted in :numref:`fig-solps-sub-workflow`, with many input and output files at different parts of the program.
 The complete workflow can be separated into three parts — (i) pre-processing, (ii) processing, and (iii) post-processing.
 In the following subsections these parts will be briefly explained.

 Pre-Processing
 ~~~~~~~~~~~~~~